 Come and meet graduates of the USC PhD programs in Biostatistics, Epidemiology, and Health Behavior Research.
 Our panel of invited guests will share their experiences within and outside of the academic setting.
 This event is open to all students who are interested in learning more about career paths and opportunities in preventive medicine and related … Continue reading 04/20/17 – USC Preventive Medicine Career Panel

-In this USC Immigrant Health Initiative seminar, Cynthia Willard, medical director for the Program for Torture Victims in Los Angeles, will discuss health issues asylum seekers face.
-Continue reading 04/25/17 – Health Issues in Asylum Seekers
+In this USC Immigrant Health Initiative seminar, Cynthia Willard, medical director for the Program for Torture Victims in Los Angeles, discussed health issues asylum seekers face.
+An assistant clinical professor at the Keck School of Medicine of USC, she is developing an asylum medicine program in the Department of Family Medicine, drawing upon her decade-long … Continue reading 04/25/17 – Health Issues in Asylum Seekers

 Register for this one-day conference highlighting emerging and established women leaders in global health.
 This conference is inspired by the large and growing number of women in global and public health, and frustration about the lack of diversity and representation of women in global health leadership positions.
 Women comprise as much as 75 percent of the health … Continue reading 10/12/17 – Women Leaders in Global Health Conference